David-OConnor/saturn/README.rst

  - datetime: Return a timezone-aware datetime.datetime object.
 Created the same way as datetime.datetime, with an optional 'tz' argument for a timezone string.
 Defaults to UTC.
- - time: Same concept as datimetime; easily create a tz-aware time.
+ - time: Same concept as datetime.time; easily create a tz-aware time.
  - now: Find current utc time; timezone-aware.
  - range_dt: Iterate over datetimes, with a customizable interval.
 Similar to builtin range.
 Lazy.
  - fix_naive: Convert a timezone-naive datetime to an aware one.